tidepool-org/data-model/device-data/types/upload.md

 The `uploadId` is a string ID generated by hashing various pieces of information about the upload and prefixed with `upid_`.
 It is included on the upload metadata as well as on *every datum* uploaded in one upload "session".
 In the Chrome uploader, an upload "session" is defined as the batch of data resulting from connecting a single device, reading the data from it, and transforming the response into the Tidepool data model.

 Unfortunately, it is becoming increasingly difficult to define what an upload "session" is now that Tidepool is uploading Dexcom G5 through integration with Apple iOS HealthKit nearly continuously.
-At present, we recommend producing an upload metadata record no more frequently than every 100 records when data is being uploaded continuously.
+At present, we recommend producing an upload metadata record no more frequently than every 100 <!-- Question by Eden: Is a record the same as a datum? -->records when data is being uploaded continuously.

 <!-- end editable commentary on uploadId -->